2-Aminoindane: China

 As of October 2015 2-AI is a controlled substance in China.

+Finland

+Scheduled in the "Government decree on psychoactive substances banned from the consumer market".

 Sweden

 Sweden's public health agency suggested classifying 2-AI as a hazardous substance, on June 24, 2019.

 United States

 2-Aminoindane is not scheduled at the federal level in the United States, but may be considered an analog of amphetamine, in which case purchase, sale, or possession could be prosecuted under the Federal Analog Act.